IkiAkiri/creator-handbook/SubstancePainter.md

-Content Creation Software: Adobe Substance Painter
+## Content Creation Software: Adobe Substance Painter ##

-Substance Painter is the easiest tool of choice for creating content for PBR.
+**Substance Painter** is the easiest tool of choice for creating content for **PBR.**
 Instead of uploading all textures separately and adding them to your materials in-world you can now export entire materials directly from Substance Painter.
-These files now exist as a Material object in your Second Life inventory.
-Direct exporting from Substance to PBR glTF results in higher quality textures with less compression.
+These files now exist as a **Material object** in your Second Life inventory.
+Direct exporting from Substance to **PBR glTF** results in higher quality textures with less compression.
 The procedures for creating glTF files are documented below.

-New Project Template Defaults for starting a new SL PBR project:
+**New Project Template** Defaults for starting a new SL PBR project:

+[Screenshot of Substance Painter New Project Template]

-Template Type is set to ASM - PBR Metallic Roughness (Starter_Assets) Normal Map remains OpenGL format
+**Template Type** is set to ASM - PBR Metallic Roughness (Starter_Assets) **Normal Map** remains OpenGL format
-Compute Tangent Space Per Fragment Set to ON.
+**Compute Tangent Space Per Fragment** Set to ON.
 Changing Normal Map and Tangent Space settings mid project will require a rebake.

-Color Management rollout is located at the bottom of the new project window OR in a preexisting project using the Edit> Project Configuration.
+**Color Management** rollout is located at the bottom of the new project window OR in a preexisting project using the **Edit> Project Configuration.**

+[Screenshot of Substance Painter New Project Color Configuration Settings]

-Color Management Choosing Adobe ACE in the dropdown enables additional color settings Import + Export Color Spaces Use pictured specifications above.
+**Color Management** Choosing **Adobe ACE** in the dropdown enables additional color settings **Import + Export Color Spaces** Use pictured specifications above.

-Preset File Bypass the Color Management settings by using a Preset File.
+**Preset File** Bypass the Color Management settings by using a Preset File.
 Simply save the code below as a .json file and import it into your project instead.
 This will only set the parameters under the Color Management rollout, not your entire new project.

 {
   "color settings": {